verrazzano/docs/content/en/docs/reference/API/OAM/LoggingTrait.md

     - componentName: todo-mysql-service
     - componentName: todo-mysql-deployment
 ```
-In this sample configuration, the LoggingTrait `logging-trait-example` is set on the `todo-domain` application component and defines a logging sidecar with the given Fluentd image and config.
+In this sample configuration, the LoggingTrait `logging-trait-example` is set on the `todo-domain` application component and defines a logging sidecar with the given Fluentd image and configuration file.
-This sidecar will be attached to the component's pod and will gather logs according to the given Fluentd config.
+This sidecar will be attached to the component's pod and will gather logs according to the given Fluentd configuration file.
-In order for the Fluentd DaemonSet to collect the custom logs, the Fluentd config needs to direct the logs to `STDOUT` as demonstrated in the previous example.
+In order for the Fluentd DaemonSet to collect the custom logs, the Fluentd configuration file needs to direct the logs to `STDOUT` as demonstrated in the previous example.

-For example, when the [ToDo-List]({{< relref "/docs/samples/todo-list" >}}) example ApplicationConfiguration is successfully deployed with a LoggingTrait, the `tododomain-adminserver` pod will have a container named `logging-stdout`.
+For example, when the [ToDo-List]({{< relref "/docs/samples/todo-list" >}}) example `ApplicationConfiguration` is successfully deployed with a `LoggingTrait`, the `tododomain-adminserver` pod will have a container named `logging-stdout`.
 ```bash
 $ kubectl get pods tododomain-adminserver -n todo-list -o jsonpath='{.spec.containers[*].name}' ... logging-stdout ...
 ```
-In this example, the `logging-stdout` container will run the image given in the LoggingTrait and a ConfigMap named `logging-stdout-todo-domain-domain` will be created with the custom Fluentd configuration.
+In this example, the `logging-stdout` container will run the image given in the `LoggingTrait` and a ConfigMap named `logging-stdout-todo-domain-domain` will be created with the custom Fluentd configuration file.

 #### LoggingTrait